mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 <img src='/images/capstone/toronto_inc_bar.png'/>

-**Note**: Also note that some of the neighbourhoods with a high average income have<br>
-a lower population density, which could mean a spacious suburb with large housing plots
+**Note**: Also note that some of the neighbourhoods with a high average income have a lower population density, which could mean a spacious suburb with large housing plots

 ### Number of Venues by Neighbourhood
 The graph below visualizes the number of venues by neighbourhood.
-Looking at two of the neighbourhoods<br>
-with the highest incomes, Lawrence Park South & North, we notice that the number of venues is relatively<br>
-small compared to the others.
+Looking at two of the neighbourhoods with the highest incomes, Lawrence Park South & North, we notice that the number of venues is relatively small compared to the others.
 Forest Hill North & South are similar neighbourhoods.

-**Note**: Due to the cap of 100 venues in the Foursquare API endpoint "explore", it is not possible<br>
-to retrieve more.
+**Note**: Due to the cap of 100 venues in the Foursquare API endpoint "explore", it is not possible to retrieve more.